ViragJain3010/Admin-Dashboard-Frontend/README.md

 This directory contains the frontend for the Admin Dashboard application.
 It is built using Next.js, React, and Tailwind CSS.

+The backend for this project is avaiable [here](https://github.com/ViragJain3010/Admin-Dashboard)

 ## Table of Contents

 - [Getting Started](#getting-started)